zotonic/zotonic/doc/dev/releasenotes/rel_0.6.1.rst

 * Fixes for looking up flipchart, upper case extensions and mime icons.
 * Fix for getValue on an empty select element.
 * Make pivoting dates more resilient against illegal dates.
-* Fetch the widget options from data-... attributes instead from in the element's class.
+* Fetch the widget options from data-... attributes instead from in the element’s class.
 The class is still parsed for backwards compatibility.
 * Move widget options to data-... attributes.
 * Remove newlines before parsing the widget options.
 * always call the widgetManager when inserting content.